 This is what the back side looks like where the rivet was punched through.
-You will note there is grease therein.
-This area houses the flywheel's greased planetary gears.
-Ideally some means to plug any gap after completing the flywheel installation should be included to keep debris out (to be determined).
+You will note there is grease therein (which I assume is there for the sake of the spring torsion mechanism).

 The end of phase 1, removing the friction plate...